Game Wardens patrol busy waters at Cheney State Park for the holiday weekend

 CHENEY, Kan.
 (KSNW) — Both Cheney State Park officials and Kansas Game Wardens with the Department of Wildlife, Parks, and Tourism expect to continue to be very busy this holiday weekend.

-In total, they are expecting between 30 and 40 thousand visitors at just Cheney State Park.
+In total, they are expecting between 30,000 to 40,000 visitors at just Cheney State Park.
 While this weekend may be hectic, it’s one they look forward to all year long.

-“The busier the weekend the more money that we make out here.”
-Cheney State Park manager, Shayn Koppes, explained.
-“That [money] gets put back into outlet park fee fund and we’re able to apply that money to projects and stuff here.”
+“The busier the weekend the more money that we make out here,” explained Shayn Koppes, Cheney State Park manager.
+“That [money] gets put back into outlet park fee fund, and we’re able to apply that money to projects and stuff here.”

-Kansas game wardens took KSN crews along for their boat patrol at the state park.
+Kansas game wardens took KSN News crews along for their boat patrol at the state park.

-“It’s been pretty wild,” said Game Warden, Clark Besthorn.
-“We haven’t even got to the 4th yet and there are quite a few people out here.”
+“It’s been pretty wild,” said Game Warden Clark Besthorn.
+“We haven’t even got to the Fourth yet, and there are quite a few people out here.”

 “If they’re toeing that line of endangering themselves or others, that’s usually when we get involved,” added Besthorn.
 “But, we don’t want to keep anyone out from having a good time.”